bbglab/oncodrivefml/docs/source/configuration.rst

     .. note::

        The frequencies have been computed for genome build ``HG19``.
-       If you want to check the values, use the `bgdata package <https://bitbucket.org/bgframework/bgdata>`_.
+       If you want to check the values, use the :ref:`bgdata package <inside bgdata>`.
-       TODO add command for donwload the values and load them in Python

 - The recommended approach is to use your own signatures.
   OncodriveFML has the option ``method = 'file'`` to